Texas: A Republic Independent from Mexico - Texas - 1

 Under the leadership of Stephen Austin, known as the Father of Texas, Americans also began to settle in Texas, and by 1830, due to the vast territory of Texas, about 2,000 Americans and slaves resided there.
 Soon, the number of Americans in Texas surpassed that of Mexicans, and in 1834, Austin requested the Mexican authorities to separate the Republic of Texas from Mexico.

-Key Events of the Texas War of Independence
+Major Events of the Texas Revolution

 Key Figures